what is Hirschsprung disease?

 Surgery is the most effective treatment for Hirschsprung disease.
 The most common surgery to correct Hirschsprung disease involves removing the section of the colon without nerves and reattaching the remaining portion of the colon to the rectum.
 Often, this can be done through minimally invasive (laparoscopic) surgery immediately after the condition is diagnosed.

-In some cases, the doctor may do the surgery in two steps.
-In the first step, the doctor will remove the unhealthy portion of the colon and then perform a procedure called an ostomy.
-In an ostomy, the doctor creates a small opening, or stoma, in the child's abdomen and attaches the upper, healthy portion of the colon to the opening.
+In some cases, the repair may require two steps.
+In the first step, the pediatric surgeon will remove the unhealthy portion of the colon and then perform a procedure called an ostomy.
+In an ostomy, the surgeon creates a small opening, or stoma, in the child's abdomen and attaches the upper, healthy portion of the colon to the opening.
 The child's stool passes through the stoma into a bag that is connected to it and needs to be emptied several times a day.
 This allows the lower part of the colon to heal prior to the second surgery.
-In the second surgery, the doctor closes up the opening and attaches the normal portion of the colon to the rectum.
+In the second surgery, the surgeon closes up the opening and attaches the normal portion of the colon to the rectum.

 how will Hirschsprung disease affect my baby during and after surgery?